Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Hire a naturalist guide to add fun facts about local flora and fauna.
+• Hire a naturalist guide for local flora and fauna facts.

-Include conservation-focused tasks like picking up trash along the way.
+• Include conservation-focused tasks like picking up trash.

-Perfect in spring and fall for ideal weather and active wildlife.
+• Spring and fall offer ideal weather and active wildlife.

 11. Mystery Marketplace Hunt

-Take your team to a bustling local market, flea market, or craft fair and challenge them to complete quirky tasks: find the most unusual item, negotiate the best deal, or create a dish using only market ingredients.
-The energy of a marketplace sets the stage for surprises at every turn.
-Teams will come back with hilarious stories of their finds, and the competitive yet fun vibe is contagious.
+Take your team to a bustling local market, flea market, or craft fair.
+Challenge them to find the most unusual item, negotiate the best deal, or create a dish using only market ingredients.
+Teams return with hilarious stories and memorable finds.

 Time required: 2–3 hours

-Difficulty: ★★★☆☆ (moderate, depends on market layout and permissions)
+Difficulty: ★★★☆☆ (depends on market layout and permissions)

 Materials: